curl/curl/docs/SECURITY-PROCESS.md

 are supposed to already handle situations when the transfer loop legitimately consumes 100% CPU time, so while a prolonged such busy-loop is a nasty bug, we do not consider it a security problem.

+## Saving files

+curl cannot protect against attacks where an attacker has write access to the same directory where curl is directed to save files.